marxjohnson/moodle-block_quickcourselist/README.txt

+# This responsitory is archived.

+## The project is now maintained by Lesterhuis Training & Consultancy, their repository is at https://github.com/Lesterhuis-Training-en-Consultancy/moodle-block_quickcourselist

 Quick Course List Block for Moodle

 This block allows quick searching of Moodle courses, and displays a link to the course page.